CharlesOkechukwu/Happy_pets/README.md

     * Frontend and backend routes development

-### Explanation

-- **Title and Project Description**: Provides a clear name and a brief overview of what the project does.
-- **Table of Contents**: Helps users quickly find the information they need.
-- **Installation**: Step-by-step guide on how to set up the project locally.
-- **Usage**: Instructions on how to run and use the project.
-- **Features**: Highlights the key features of the project.
-- **Contributing**: Guidelines for contributing to the project.
-- **License**: Specifies the license under which the project is distributed.

 ## Models
 ### User Model
 User model object handles the storage of user's data.
 It enables users to reigister, login, add pet and book appointments.
 It contains the following fields: